 Suppose your landing page doesn’t include a call-to-action.
-In that case, the person will go on your competition’s landing pages to look for alternatives.
+In that case, the person will search for alternatives on your competition’s landing pages.

-Because you don’t control their decisions, they must know what you’re offering and what they have to do.
+Because you don’t control their decisions, they must know what you’re offering and what they must do.

-Your CTAs should help the person understand what it is that you want them to do.
+Your CTAs should help the person understand what you want them to do.
 When writing your CTA copy, avoid being misleading.
 A good idea is to write off the most obvious CTA that leads to conversion and create additional CTA options.

 This section of your landing page should: